jakagaal/jakagaal/README.md

 ## 📫 How to reach me
 - LinkedIn: [Jaka Gaal](https://www.linkedin.com/in/jaka-gaal-9b6977232/)
 - Email: jaka.gaal@gmail.com

-## ⚡ Fun fact
-- I almost qualified of the Tokyo 2020 olympic games
 ---

 💻 Made with ❤️ by Jaka